Annie Chapman: 1888

-By May or June 1888, Chapman resided in Crossingham's Lodging House at 35 Dorset Street, paying 8d a night for a double bed.
+By May or June 1888, Chapman was residing at Crossingham's Lodging House at 35 Dorset Street, paying 8d a night for a double bed.
 (Note: Chapman occupied bed No. 29 at Crossingham's Lodging House.
 Via an agreement with the lodging-house deputy, this bed was reserved for her each night.)
-According to the lodging-house deputy, Timothy Donovan, a 47-year-old bricklayer's labourer named Edward "The Pensioner" Stanley would typically stay with Chapman at the lodging house between Saturday and Monday, occasionally paying for her bed.
+According to the lodging-house deputy, Timothy Donovan, a 47-year-old bricklayer's labourer named Edward "The Pensioner" Stanley would typically stay with Chapman between Saturday and Monday, occasionally paying for her bed.
 (Note: Edward Stanley is known to have falsely claimed to be an army veteran in receipt of a pension, thus leading to this nickname.)
-She earned some income from crochet work, making antimacassars, and working as a flower seller, supplemented by casual prostitution.
+She earned her income from crochet work, making antimacassars, and selling flowers, supplemented by casual prostitution.

-Eight days prior to Chapman's death, she had fought with a fellow Crossingham's Lodging House resident named Eliza Cooper.
-The two were reportedly rivals for the affections of a local hawker named Harry, although Cooper later claimed the reason the two had fought had been because Chapman had borrowed a bar of soap from her, and after being asked to return it, Chapman had simply thrown a halfpenny upon a kitchen table, saying, "Go get a halfpenny's worth of soap."
-Later, in a fight between the two at the Britannia Public House, Cooper struck Chapman in the face and chest, resulting in her sustaining a black eye and bruised breast.
+Eight days before her death, Chapman fought with a fellow resident of Crossingham's Lodging House named Eliza Cooper.
+The two were reportedly rivals for the affections of a local hawker named Harry, although Cooper later claimed the dispute had begun when Chapman borrowed a bar of soap from her and, when asked to return it, threw a halfpenny onto a kitchen table, saying, "Go get a halfpenny's worth of soap."
+A later confrontation between the two at the Britannia Public House ended with Cooper striking Chapman in the face and chest, leaving her with a black eye and a bruised breast.
 (Note: A fellow lodger at Crossingham's Lodging House, Amelia Palmer, later informed police this fistfight had occurred at the lodging-house on 31 August and not at the Britannia Public House.)

-On 7 September, Amelia Palmer encountered Annie Chapman in Dorset Street.
-Palmer later informed police Chapman had appeared visibly pale on this occasion, having been discharged from the casual ward of the Whitechapel Infirmary that day.
-Chapman complained to Palmer of having felt "too ill to do anything".
+On 7 September, Amelia Palmer encountered Chapman in Dorset Street.
+Palmer later told police that she appeared visibly pale, having been discharged from the casual ward of the Whitechapel Infirmary earlier that day.
+Chapman complained to Palmer that she felt "too ill to do anything".

-After Chapman's death, the coroner who conducted her autopsy noted her lungs and brain membranes were in an advanced state of disease which would have killed her within months.
+After Chapman's death, the coroner who conducted her autopsy noted that her lungs and membranes of her brain were in an advanced state of disease, which would have proved fatal within months.
 (Note: Chapman is known to have complained of feeling unwell to the last known individual she spoke to before encountering her murderer, stating: "It's no use my giving way.
 I must pull myself together and go out and get some money, otherwise, I shall have no lodgings.")

 29 Hanbury Street (centre).
 The door through which Chapman and her murderer walked to the yard where her body was discovered is seen beneath the numerals of the property sign.